-Documented plans should be developed by classroom teachers.
-However, in some instances where a student's behaviour is challenging in most or all Learning areas, then a whole school Individual Behaviour Management Plan would be written by the case manager in collaboration with classroom teachers and HoLAs.
+Documented plans should be developed with classroom teachers.
+However, in some instances where a student's behaviour is challenging in most or all Learning areas, then a whole school Individual Behaviour Management Plan would be written by the deputy principal in collaboration with classroom teachers.